kaziplus/chx/README.md

 # chx
-_hidden challenges, we mostly think most interviews won't reach here before we get them at the interview booth ;)
+>Hidden challenges: we think most interviewees won't reach here before we get them at the interview booth ;)